haochen23/bg-estimate-remove/README.md

 # bg-estimate-remove

-## Estimate and Remove Background from Video Stream
+## Estimate and Remove Background, and Tracking Objects from Video Stream

+The code can be used for simple cases.
+For example, tracking objects on a conveyor.

 ### Build BGS Library from source